Airlines Allowing Flying with Large ESA Dog

 - ESA dogs must be well behaved and obey commands.
 If disruptive behavior is observed at any point during the journey and isn’t corrected or controlled, in the reasonable exercise of our discretion, China Air reserve the right to refuse carriage or to claim for any loss and damage caused by the service dogs.

-Latam Airlines’s policies for flying with large ESA dog, in 2021, are as follows:
+Latam Airlines’s policies for flying with large ESA dogs, are as follows:

 - Your ESA dog can travel at your feet, under the seat in front of you.